CTRL-AI-NEXT/agent-pie-flutter/README.md

 ---

 #### **Architecture**
-Agent Pie is architected using a modern microservices approach, underpinned by a powerful **Retrieval-Augmented Generation (RAG)** system to ensure contextual accuracy and relevance of information.
+Agent Pie is architected using a modern microservices approach, underpinned by a powerful **Retrieval-Augmented Generation (RAG)** and **AI agent based** system to ensure contextual accuracy and relevance of information.

 Our system is composed of the following services:

-* **Ingestion Pipeline:** A robust Python-based script responsible for processing raw source documents (supporting formats such as PDF, DOCX, and Markdown).
+* **Ingestion Pipeline:** A robust Python-based backend responsible for processing raw source documents (supporting formats such as PDF, DOCX, and Markdown).
 It employs Optical Character Recognition (OCR) when necessary, extracts textual content, segments it into semantically coherent and manageable paragraphs (chunks), and subsequently generates vector embeddings for each chunk.
-* **Indexing Service:** A **[Your Vector DB here, e.g., ChromaDB]** instance that stores the vector embeddings and their associated metadata (document title, version, section).
+* **Indexing Service:** A **ChromaDB** instance that stores the vector embeddings and their associated metadata (document title, version, section).
 This allows for rapid semantic search.
 * **RAG Service:** The core of our bot.
 It takes a user query, retrieves the most relevant document chunks from the vector store, and passes them to a large language model to generate a grounded, citable response.
-* **Learning & Analytics Services:** A backend component that manages quiz generation, spaced repetition schedules (using the Leitner system), and logs user events (quiz scores, checklist completions) to a **[Your DB, e.g., SQLite/Postgres]** database.
+* **Learning & Analytics Services:** A backend component that manages quiz generation, spaced repetition schedules (using the Leitner system), and logs user events (quiz scores, checklist completions) to a **Postgres** database.
 * **Flutter Frontend:** The client application, optimized for tablets and mobile devices.
 It communicates with the backend APIs to deliver the chat interface, procedure mode, quizzes, and manager dashboard.

 ---